 Connection happens organically when people work together in the same place.
 But, when we’re all siloed in different places, it’s easy for some people to drop off the radar.
 You can help the situation by enabling communication at every possible turn.

 There is plenty of remote technology out there, which enables and encourages connection between remote workers.
 GaggleAMP itself, for example, helps employees to communicate their passions both internally and externally.
-Other apps and tools help conversations flow in a natural, organic way.
+Other apps and internal communication tools help conversations flow in a natural, organic way.

 Don’t feel like your team has to be face-to-face to communicate.
 It’s often assumed that video calls are the best way for remote employees to connect – but in fact, video calls can sometimes make connection harder.
 While it’s nice to see peoples’ faces, it's all too easy for louder voices and more extroverted personalities to dominate the video stream at others’ expense.